Roberto Jimenez (grappler)

-Roberto Jimenez is an American-born Ecuadorian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.
+Roberto Jimenez (born 19 May 2000) is an American-born Ecuadorian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.

 A multiple-time World, Pan and American Nationals champion in juvenile and lower belt divisions, Jimenez is the 2022 ADCC South America Trials winner, 2022 Polaris middleweight GP champion, and 2023 World IBJJF Jiu-Jitsu No-Gi Championship absolute division champion.

 Biography

 Early life

 Roberto Francisco Jimenez was born on 19 May 2000 in Miami, Florida, the son of Ecuadorian parents.
 He started Brazilian jiu-jitsu at the age of 4 encouraged by his father Muay Thai and BJJ practitioner Raul "Gacho" Jimenez.
 During his first years, the family lived in South America, then when he was 10 moved to Texas where Jimenez joined an Alliance Jiu Jitsu academy.
 Jimenez went through all the kids BJJ belts before receiving his blue belt.

 Early career

 At 15 Jimenez defeated UFC's MMA fighter Sage Northcutt in a grappling competition.
 In 2016 he was invited to compete at Royal Invitational – The Future of Jiu-Jitsu, his first pro tournament, while he was the youngest competitor he won all his fights via submission.
 Competing in the super heavyweight division that year he won the 2016 World Jiu-Jitsu Championship as well as the following year in the Juvenile 2 super heavyweight blue division.
 Jimenez became known for defeating black and brown belts in tournaments such as Fight to Win Europa 2016 where he submitted featherweight black belt Lucas Pinheiro.

-At purple belt trained by his father and Lucas Lepri, he became 2018 IBJJF World champion in the adult division after submitting all his opponents, winning double gold in his weight and in openweigh after defeating MMA fighter Mason Fowler in the final.
+At purple belt trained by his father and Lucas Lepri, he became 2018 IBJJF World champion in the adult division after submitting all his opponents, winning double gold in his weight and in openweight after defeating MMA fighter Mason Fowler in the final.
 He became known as "The Natural" after a patch on the Gi he was wearing during the competition read: “All Natural Steroid Free BJJ” which prompted a debate about competitors using PEDs.
 He finished second in February at the ADCC North American West Coast Pro Trials after losing to black belt and MMA fighter DJ Jackson.
 In August 2018, he was promoted to brown belt level by his father and Romero Jacare Cavalcanti during an Alliance Seminar.
 In 2019 he became World No-Gi Champion in Absolute, winning silver in his weight class, Pan No-Gi Champion, winning also double gold at the American Nationals (both Gi and No-Gi).
 In 2019 he won Pan No-Gi at heavyweight and took bronze in the open class then No-GI World where he won the absolute division after submitting all his opponents but came second in his division.